 - Obtain Value Added Tax ID and pin number (PIB) from the Tax Administration by supplying incorporation documents and OIB (Personal Identification Number), which applies to individuals and companies.
 Non-European Union members must have a fiscal representative to handle their VAT affairs

 - Once registered, the Company Seal is issued after providing the Certificate of Incorporation

 Benefits of setting up a Subsidiary in Croatia

-Foreign companies opening a private limited liability subsidiary in Croatia, can enjoy a series of benefits from its operation under the Companies Act and Income Tax Act.
+Foreign companies opening a private limited liability subsidiary in Croatia can enjoy a series of benefits from its operation under the Companies Act and Income Tax Act.
 The subsidiary has a separate legal identity from the parent company and is treated the same as a local company.
 In general, the parent company’s liability is restricted to the share capital invested in the subsidiary; neither is it responsible for any debts of the subsidiary.

 The subsidiary provides the parent company with the potential for further expansion throughout the ‘free market’ European Union and into other central and eastern European nations.
-Additionally, the subsidiary can ‘test the market’ by following its own business ideas and entering different areas of operation to the parent company.
+Additionally, the subsidiary can ‘test the market’ by following its own business ideas and entering different areas of operation with the parent company.
 The subsidiary is also free to draw up its own contracts and agreements with clients.